 But I’ve got some easy fixes that you can try out to solve this annoying problem.
 So let’s get on with it!

 Method 1 – Disable Fast Startup

 This way is the quickest and the most natural fix for solving this problem.
-It fixes the problem for most of the people.
+It fixes the problem for most people.
 You just have to disable your fast startup option, and you’re good to go.

 Now, what’s a Fast Startup?
 Well, it’s a default feature of Windows 10 that’s supposed to reduce the startup time by pre-loading some boot information before your PC shuts off.
 It is like Hibernation.
 But it can cause a lot of fuss instead of removing it.